jpdias/node-red-contrib-self-healing/README.md

 ### :package: compensate-confiability

 Similar to `compensate` but gives an additional output with a confiability metric (function can be defined, e.g. decay logarithmically for each followed value compensed).

-### :package: distinct

-Drop message if it is equal to the last one recieved (e.g. ignore repeated actions such as keep pushing the `on` button of a light system).

 ### :package: flow-control